Silvio Gesell: Economic philosophy

 Landowners would no longer own their land, but they would be compensated through the bond payments and could obtain private possession of their land if they pay the leases.

 Gesell also criticized Henry George for supporting the fructification theory of interest and believing that Georgism would be sufficient to eliminate interest, economic crises, and unemployment.

 According to Silvio Gesell, establishing welfare states without abolishing private ownership of land would be ineffective, because the proceeds of the worker's labor would be determined by the proceeds of labor that they obtain on the lands of the landowners, rather than free-land.

 Private ownership of land converts all the advantages of using one's land into cash and thus belongs to the landowner.

 In order to not cancel the effects of welfare policies, Silvio Gesell believed that Free-Land reform was necessary.

 Some regard Gesell's idea of Freigeld as a negative interest rate policy, but they have different effects.

 Under the Freigeld reforms of Gesell, hoarding money becomes impossible because the face-value of money depreciates regularly.

 This forces the circulation of money.

 By contrast, it is possible to hoard money on negative interests, since the face-value of money is constant and people can use their money as a means of saving.

 For example, Japan's negative interest rates drove up the sales of safes and strongboxes.

 Gesell denied value theory in economics.

 He thought that value theory is useless and prevents economics from becoming science, and that a currency administration guided by value theory was doomed to sterility and inactivity.

+Gesell was critical of the Weimar Republic for its hyperinflation, lack of effective currency reform, adoption of the Reichsmark gold standard, and its protraction of reparation payments.

+For Germany to pay its war reparations to the Allied powers, Gesell instead suggested a graduated wealth tax of up to 75% on large-landed estates and big business interests, combined with his proposed land and monetary reforms.